Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: A History of Rice Futures Markets in Japan

-According to Table \ref{ei_table1}, we find that after 1912 the Ministry of Agriculture and Commerce forced the exchanges to consider the delivery of imported rice from Taiwan and Korea on a steady basis.
-The Japanese government amended the transaction rule in order to control rice prices.
-However, the rice exchanges opposed these amendments.
-For example, in 1912 when the Ministry of Agriculture and Commerce forced the rice exchanges to steadily accept imported rice from Taiwan and Korea as an alternative to the listed domestic rice, rice exchanges all over Japan released a statement denying any amendment to the transaction rule.
-The exchanges said in a statement:
+According to Table \ref{ei_table1}, we find that the Ministry of Agriculture and Commerce often ordered the exchanges to regard the delivery of imported rice.
+Whereas these orders were aimed at suppressing rice prices, the rice exchanges opposed these amendments.
+For example, in 1912, when the Ministry of Agriculture and Commerce forced the rice exchanges to steadily accept imported rice from Taiwan and Korea as an alternative to listed domestic rice, rice exchanges all over Japan released a statement denying any amendment to the transaction rule.
+Specifically, the exchanges said:

-\begin{quote} The rice futures price will fail to be an acceptable index of the expected spot price of rice because Taiwanese and Korean rice is different from domestic rice in quality.\footnote{See \citet[p.107]{maf1959haf}.} \end{quote}
+\begin{quote} The rice futures price will fail to be an acceptable index of the expected spot price of rice because Taiwanese and Korean rice is different in quality from domestic rice.\footnote{See \citet[p.107]{maf1959haf}.} \end{quote}

-Indeed, Taiwanese and Korean rice was indica variety whereas domestic rice was japonica variety.
+Taiwanese and Korean rice was the indica variety whereas domestic rice was the japonica variety.
 In addition, traders had other complaints about rice from Taiwan and Korea.
 Taiwanese rice varied considerably in quality because rice farming in Taiwan used double cropping (see \citet[p.27]{maf1938rtf}).
 Meanwhile, Korean rice was often intermixed with sand, stones, and other trash (see \citet[p.598]{hishimoto1938skr}).
 Korean rice was concentrated in Osaka because only Osaka's rice traders could decontaminate Korean rice (see \citet[p.20]{maf1938rtf}).
-In short, rice traders did not regard Taiwanese and Korean rice as being of the same quality as domestic rice.
+Indeed, the imported rice was mainly consumed by poor people, such as coal miners and farmers in impoverished rural areas, as it was cheaper than domestic rice (see \citet[pp.59--64]{mochida1970drm} and \citet[pp.68--71]{omameuda1993fpm}).
+In 1912, the price per {\it koku} of domestic rice was 20.70 yen, while the price of Taiwanese (Taipei) rice was 16.77 yen and that of Korean (Busan) rice was 17.63 yen (see \citet[p.92]{maf1914rrr}).
+In summary, the traders and consumers did not regard the imported rice as being of the same quality as domestic rice.